BeepIsla/csgo-commend-bot/README.md

 - `Reset Database`: Will clear out **all** content of the database, resetting it to the default
 - `Exit`: Safely close database before exiting process

-Simple run it via `node databaseManager.js`, use the arrow keys & enter to navigate.
+Simply run it via `node databaseManager.js`, use the arrow keys & enter to navigate.
 Read on-screen instructions for more details.

 # Botting Method
 You can choose between two botting methods, `LOGIN` and `SERVER`.